josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 relevance.
 The IETF needs to understand what it's offering.
 One commentor stated that while it's valuable to stay in touch with the engineers who understand how the Internet works, that may not justify three meetings a year.
-It was felt that his will never line up perfectly, but that fact doesn't take away the need for clarity.
+It was felt that this will never line up perfectly, but that fact doesn't take away the need for clarity.

 In terms of funding sources, participants commented that it is